 On 24 September, the 47th Regiment, Pennsylvania Volunteer Infantry became part of the U.S. Army as its men were officially mustered into federal service.
-On 27 September, the 47th Pennsylvania was assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
+On 27 September, the 47th Pennsylvania was assigned to the 3rd Brigade of Brigadier-General Isaac Ingalls Stevens, which also included the 33rd, 49th and 79th New York regiments.
 That afternoon, the 47th Pennsylvania was on the move again as its Mississippi rifle-armed infantrymen marched behind their regimental band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore.
 At 5 p.m., they joined the 46th Pennsylvania in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps.

 Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
-There, after completing a roughly eight-mile trek, they pitched their tents in a deep ravine near Fort Ethan Allen and General W. F. Smith’s headquarters.
-Now part of the massive Army of the Potomac, they would help to defend the nation’s capital from the time of their September arrival through late January 1862.
+There, after completing a roughly eight-mile trek, they pitched their tents in a deep ravine near Fort Ethan Allen and the headquarters of Brigadier-General William Farrar Smith (also known as “Baldy”).
+Now part of the massive Army of the Potomac (“Mr. Lincoln’s Army”), they would help to defend the nation’s capital from the time of their September arrival through late January 1862.

-On 1 October 1861, Sergeant James W. Fuller, Jr., the nephew of 1st Lieutenant George W. Fuller and Private Orlando Fuller, was promoted from his service with F Company to the rank of 1st Lieutenant and Regimental Adjutant with the regiment’s central command staff, a position he held for just over three months.
+On 1 October 1861, Sergeant James W. Fuller, Jr., the nephew of First Lieutenant George W. Fuller and Private Orlando Fuller, was promoted from his service with F Company to the rank of First Lieutenant and Regimental Adjutant with the regiment’s central command staff, a position he held for just over three months.

-On October 11, the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads after having been ordered with the 3rd Brigade to Camp Griffin.
-In mid-October, companies D, A, C, F and I (the 47th Pennsylvania’s right wing) were ordered to picket duty after the left wing companies (B, G, K, E, and H) had been forced to return to camp by Confederate troops.
+On 11 October, the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads after having been ordered with the 3rd Brigade to Camp Griffin.
+In mid-October, companies D, A, C, F and I (the 47th Pennsylvania’s right wing) were ordered to picket duty after the left-wing companies (B, G, K, E, and H) had been forced to return to camp by Confederate troops.
 On Friday morning, 22 October 1861, the 47th engaged in a Divisional Review, described by historian Lewis Schmidt as massing “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”
-On 21 November, the 47th participated in a morning divisional headquarters review by Colonel Tilghman H. Good and in brigade and division drills all afternoon.
+On 21 November, the 47th participated in a morning divisional headquarters review overseen by the regiment’s founder, Colonel Tilghman H. Good, and in brigade and division drills all afternoon.
 According to Schmidt, “each man was supplied with ten blank cartridges.”
 Afterward, “Gen. Smith requested Gen. Brannan to inform Col. Good that the 47th was the best regiment in the whole division.”

-As a reward for their performance that day – and in preparation for the even bigger adventures which were yet to come, Brigadier-General Brannan ordered that brand new Springfield rifles be obtained for every member of the 47th Pennsylvania Volunteers.
+As a reward for their performance that day—and in preparation for the even bigger adventures which were yet to come, Brigadier-General John Milton Brannan ordered that brand new Springfield rifles be obtained for every infantryman of the 47th Pennsylvania Volunteers.

 By the afternoon of Monday, 27 January 1862, the 47th Pennsylvania Volunteers had commenced boarding the Oriental.
-Ferried to the big steamship by smaller steamers, the enlisted men boarded first and the officers boarded last.
+Ferried to the big steamship by smaller steamers, the enlisted men boarded first, followed by the officers.
 Then, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 The 47th Pennsylvanians were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.